kkauder/eic.github.io/_about/howto.md

 Once Jekyll has been started you can view the web site by connecting to `localhost:4000`.
 Changes made to files are immediately compiled and reflected on the displayed site (at the next page load).
-The optimal workflow is to make changes and debug entirely locally before uploading the final changes to GitHub.
+The optimal workflow is to make changes and debug entirely locally before doing a 'git commit' and pushing to GitHub.

 Examples of Jekyll commands
 ```bash